Heat a large, heavy-bottom pot over medium heat, when hot add oil, swirl to coat.

 Pour in the Mesa de Vida Creole healthy cooking and seasoning sauce.
 Stir, cooking for about 30 seconds.

-Pour in the apple cider vinegar, water, and beans.
+Pour in the apple cider vinegar, broth, and beans.
 If you're using uncooked, soaked beans use 6 cups of water, if using canned beans use 4 cups of water.

 Add salt to taste.
 Mesa de Vida sauces are very low in sodium, so you add the salt to your own preference.
 (If using smoked meats I recommend not adding salt at this point, as the meat is likely to be fairly salty.)